 Getting your hearing checked accurately and professionally is the first step towards better hearing.

 Longmont Hearing and Tinnitus Center provides hearing care services — whatever they may be — and that can include diagnostic hearing tests.
 Your first visit with one of our audiologists will start with answering questions about your medical and hearing history.
-Next, they will look into your ears using a light, called an otoscope, to check for anything in the ear canal that might affect your hearing.
-Then, you will be set up in our sound booth where several types of tests will be conducted to map your hearing test results.
+The testing will evaluate your entire auditory system, from outer ear to inner ear.
+The first step involves looking into your ears to check for anything in the ear canal that might be obstructing sound.
+Then middle ear and eardrum function will be evaluated.
+You’ll then be set up in our sound booth where several types of tests will be conducted to map your hearing test results.
+These tests may include speech discrimination in quiet and in noise, otoacoustic emissions (which can detect damage to the hearing system before it appears on the audiogram), and your standard “push the button when you hear the beep” test.
 These tests will assess:

 What if all of the “criss-crossing” isn’t working as it should?
 Perhaps there is an unexpected pause, or a part of the brain has somehow become damaged.
 What if processing speed is slower, and we can’t keep up with what we’re hearing due to a rapid conversation, or lots of background noise?
 Maybe our memory is impacted, and we can’t associate a sound with anything we have heard before.
 These variables inspired us to add additional measures to better analyze and understand test results.